-The aggregated value of each of the allocations used in the model is then allocated to the consumer groups as detailed in table 4.
+The aggregated value of each allocation used in the model is then allocated to the consumer groups as detailed in table 4.
 Once applied to the relevant cost categories, this then gives the aggregate modelled target revenue recovery amount by consumer group, as shown in table 5.

-&lt;sup>2 Regulated asset base, which is the regulated capital value of Counties Power's regulated network.
+&lt;sup>5 Regulated asset base, which is the regulated capital value of Counties Power's regulated network.